anton-k/handle-pattern-servant-app/README.md

  * `Types` - types of the domain
  * `Error` - custom server errors
  * `Api` - API for the app
- * `Server` - servant server and main envirnment (state) of the service
+ * `Server` - servant server and main environment (state) of the service
  * `DI.[Log | Time | Setup]` - interfaces for the app and common functions
  * `Server.[Save | GetMessage | ListTag | ToggleLog]` - handlers of the API-routes

-Executable `app/` implements interfaces initialises service state and launchaes the app.
+Executable `app/` implements interfaces initialises service state and launches the app.

  * `Main` - init and launch server
  * `Config` - read server configs from command line arguments